Minor in Statistics and Data Science

 Minor advisors must be from outside the student’s major field of study.

 You are welcome to discuss your interest in the minor with any of the faculty members listed above.
-With your application, please list your top three choices for a minor advisor.
+With your application, please list your top two choices for a minor advisor.

 How to Apply